-M. Dupras (PhD) is professor for Ecological Economics in the Department for Natural Sciences at the Université du Québec en Outaouais (UQO) and a researcher at ISFORT, Canada’s first research institute dedicated to studying temperate forests.
-His fields of expertise are ecological economy, land-use management and environmental governance.
+Jérôme (PhD) is professor of Ecological Economics in the Department for Natural Sciences at the Université du Québec en Outaouais (UQO) and a researcher at ISFORT, Canada’s first research institute dedicated to studying temperate forests.
+He holds the first-ever Canada Research Chair in Ecological Economics.
+His fields of expertise are ecological economics, land use management and environmental governance.

 Andrew Gonzalez Co-Founder

-M. Gonzalez (PhD) is professor in the Department of Biology at McGill University in Montreal and holds the Liber Ero Chair in Conservation Biology.
+Andrew (PhD) is professor in the Department of Biology at McGill University in Montreal and holds the Liber Ero Chair in Conservation Biology.
 He is also the founding Director of the Quebec Centre for Biodiversity Science.
-Expert on ecology and science of biodiversity , he specializes in the study of connectivity and ecological networks.
+An expert in ecology and biodiversity sciences , he specializes in the study of connectivity and ecological networks.

-Mme Maure (PhD) studied ecology and evolutive biology and had a particular interest in sustainable development.
-She is now interested in tree management in cities and in promoting the services trees provide to society.
-She works as research assistant in M. Messier’s laboratory at UQAM and her projects aim to make science more easily accessible to the public in order to better protect our natural infrastructures.
+Fanny (PhD) has a doctoral degree in ecology and evolutionary biology, with a research interest in sustainable development.
+She currently assesses tree management practices in cities that promote ecosystem services.
+She works as a research assistant in Dr. Messier’s laboratory at UQAM and her projects aim to protect green infrastructure by making science more accessible to the public.